wilsonlmh/atemKBCtrl/README.md

 4. Click the toggle again to disable keyboard controlling, and then you can edit the shortcuts you want.

+5. To configure Black, Ch1-6, ColorA and ColorB mapping, goto "ATEM Keyboard Control"->"Preferences" or use hotkey Cmd+,

 to do list: